quant-shop/census/README.md

 THE CENSUS HISTORY PROJECT

-The Census History Project focuses on the extraction, analysis, and reporting of U.S. census data.
-Our project team uses an historical approach to considering the quantification of population-level data and in the development of databases.
+The Census History Project focuses on the exploration, extraction, analysis of U.S. Census data.
+Our users group takes an historical approach to considering the quantification of population-level data, the methods and measures used to explore and extract and analyze data.

 **Ancillary files**: